-The FAA is redesigning airspace and addressing airspace inefficiencies, introducing new Performance Based Navigation procedures and making use of Time Based Flow Management to make the Northern California Metroplex airspace more efficient and improving access to its airports.
+The FAA is redesigning airspace and addressing airspace inefficiencies, introducing new Performance Based Navigation (PBN) procedures and making use of Time Based Flow Management (TBFM) to make the Northern California Metroplex airspace more efficient and improving access to its airports.
 The effort focuses on a number of airports, including Hayward Executive (HWD), Oakland International (OAK), Palo Alto Airport of Santa Clara County (PAO), San Francisco International (SFO), Norman Y. Mineta San Jose International (SJC), and Sacramento International (SMF).
 The information below may also include data from nearby airports outside of the Northern California Metroplex (please see the Reference Guide for additional information).

 All results are reported by Fiscal Year (FY), October 1 — September 30.